Bread 1 May 1986

 The south end of Broadcasting House, looking down regent Street, was the focal point.
 This was emphasised with a clock tower and a mast, and a 10 foot tall sculpture of Prospero and Ariel above the imposing main entrance.
 Eric Gill carved the figures on the instruction of the BBC Governors, who suggested that the spirit Ariel could serve as the personification of broadcasting.
 However, Gill gave Ariel stigmata, and said "in my view the figures... are as much God the father and Son as they are Shakespeare's characters."

 Broadcasting House survived the war despite being hit by a bomb which killed 7 people.
 It was granted Grade II* listed status in 1981.
 At the start of the 21st century a major refurbishment of the building accompanied the development of a massive extension, by architects MJP, which fitted Broadcasting House for life in the future.
-When complete it will house BBC News, Audio and Music, and the World Service.
+It now houses BBC News, BBC Television, BBC Radio, and the World Service.

 Beatrice Harrison, cello and nightingale duet 19 May 1924